Jorge Sapelli

-Jorge Sapelli (1926 in Montevideo – January 13, 1996) was an Uruguayan political figure.
+Jorge Sapelli (March 8, 1926 – January 13, 1996) was an Uruguayan political figure.
 He was the Vice President of Uruguay from 1972 until his resignation in 1973.

 Vice President of Uruguay

 1972–1973

 Sapelli served in President Juan María Bordaberry's Administration as Vice President of Uruguay until June 1973.
 It may be noted, in the light of subsequent controversies, that his actual service as vice president is little reported on or analyzed.

 June 1973 resignation

 When President Juan María Bordaberry decided with the Military Forces to dissolve the Parliament in June 1973, Sapelli resigned, as he did not agree with this decision that began the long period of civilian-military rule by decree in Uruguay (1973–1985), widely described by observers as a dictatorship.

 It would be fair to state that Sapelli's resignation is given far more analysis than his actual service as vice president.

 Historical note

 Sapelli was the eighth person to hold the office of Vice President of Uruguay.
 The office dates from 1934, when Alfredo Navarro became Uruguay's first Vice President.